Free Shipping on all orders over $49 • $5.99 Flat Rate Shipping on orders under $49.

 For those not using RO water, we recommend Brightwell Aquatics Erase-CL Water Conditioner.
 This water conditioner removes toxic chlorine from tap water.

 All plants need CO2 to grow.
 If you start with just a few plants, you should not need to add any kind of CO2.
-But as your plants grow and you may need to add CO2.
+But as your plants grow, you may need to increase CO2 levels.
 There are many excellent Complete CO2 Systems from Ista.
 For those intimidated by CO2, Seachem Flourish Excel is a liquid supplement that can replace CO2.